In this article

 -

-Creating and styling the timeline
+Styling the timeline

 - Play on load: When switched on, the timeline starts playing when the chart is loaded on the webpage.